bucardo/bucardo_org/Bucardo/cli/index.md

     bucardo message "Your message here"

-The message will be written by the MCP process to the logs in the format:
+The message will be written by the MCP to the logs in the format:

     MESSAGE (date): string

 where date is the timestamp the message was added, and string was the message provided

-Separate documentation exist for the following commands:
+Separate documentation exists for the following commands:

 -   [add customname](/Bucardo/cli/add_customname)
 -   [add database](/Bucardo/cli/add_database)